temporafugiunt/SampleDotNetCoreSPA/README.md

 #restore nuget packages and NPM packages
 cd test-web-app

-# run this rather than dotnet restore / npm install
+# run this rather than dotnet restore / npm install, npm install can be run but needs to be done in the ClientWebApp directory.
 dotnet build

 #set proper environment